Student cards and secured cards are good options for first-time cardholders, but both have pros and cons. Here’s how to decide between them.

 - If you want a higher credit limit later on, how does that work?
 It can vary widely depending on the card and the applicant.

-The case for considering a secured card as your first credit card
+Case for a secured card as your first credit card

 If you have the money, “I think that I’d go with the secured card,” said Jim Hawkins, law professor at the University of Houston Law Center and a consumer borrowing expert.